sciZer0/7/v/README.md

 * with over 100,000,000 owners of the native token
 * with the best Gini coefficient

-From day one, the blockchain has over 100 million people equally owning the native token.
+From day one, the blockchain has over 100 million people equally owning the blockchain's native token.

 Thanks to the given native token with the decreasing total-supply, the blockchain creates the most valuable one in the Universe: **the token with the constantly increasing scarcity**.